Testing linearity of spatial interaction functions \`a la Ramsey: Basic setup and examples

 Let $W$ be a spatial weight matrix with rows $w_i^{\prime }$ and zero diagonal.
 Given an $n\times 1$ response vector $y$ and $k\times 1$ covariate vector $x_i$ with unity as first element, we commence from

-with $f(\cdot)$ being an unknown function and $\epsilon_i$ independent disturbances.
+with $f(\cdot)$ being an unknown nonlinear function, $\epsilon_i$ independent disturbances and $\beta\neq 0$.
+The last condition is imposed for now as our first testing procedure relies on linear moments constructed via instrumental variables that deliver identification only if $\beta\neq 0$, see e.g. \cite{kelejian1998generalized}.
+We permit $\beta=0$ in Section \ref{sec:quadmoms}.
 The $x_i$ can contain both exogenous and endogenous components.
 The first term on the RHS represents the usual linear SAR component and $f(\cdot)$ is a nonparametric function that embodies the potential non-linearity of the true data generating process.
+As a point of notation, note that in SAR models it is common practice to treat $y_i$, $w_i$ and $x_i$ as triangular arrays.
+Strictly speaking, this would require subscripting with $n$, but for notational simplicity we will omit this for the entire paper.